shankararul/dbt_eda_tools/README.md

 ...
 ...
 vars:
-  dbt_eda_tools_log_enable: "Y"
+  dbt_eda_tools_log_enable: true

 ```

 ```
-Add the dbt_eda_tools_log_enable variable to your dbt_project.yml and set it to "Y".
+Add the dbt_eda_tools_log_enable variable to your dbt_project.yml and set it to true.
 This will enable logging of the row count and preview for each model.
 ```

 ### Get Row count